KubaTaba1uga/python_baresip_bindings/contributors/send_message_in_c/README.md

 # Send message in C

+This example was created on Debian based system.

 ## Perequesites

 To confirm that everything is working, You need to compile [example from baresip's wiki](https://github.com/baresip/baresip/wiki/Using-baresip-as-a-library).
 It is already copied into this dir, to save You some typing.